eshavalunj/Poisson-Distribution/README.md

 3. **Visualization:** Complex and attractive dual-mode visualizations are built using `matplotlib` and `mpl_toolkits.mplot3d`, seamlessly deployed within Streamlit to achieve immediate reactivity.
 4. **Error Handling & State Validation:** The Streamlit widgets cleanly parse and constrain negative/invalid $\lambda$ parameters dynamically.

+## 🧪 Use Cases

+- Modeling number of customer arrivals in a queue
+- Predicting system failures in reliability engineering
+- Analyzing traffic flow in networks
+- Estimating rare events in large datasets

 ## 🚀 How to Run the Project

 ### Prerequisites